Lebu, Chile

+The commune includes Mocha Island.
+It is the closest continental town from Easter Island, 3,520 km away.

 History

 Lebu was first settled a little up the Lebu River from the site of the current city at Fort Santa Margarita built by García Hurtado de Mendoza at the beginning of 1557 on the north bank of the Lebu River by the salto de Gualgalén, to the west of the ford of Cupaño.
 In 1566 Governor Rodrigo de Quiroga built a fort almost in the same place as the present city of Lebu under the command of captain Agustín de Ahumada.
 Besieged here by the Mapuche it was finally abandoned in 1569.

 Fort Santa Margarita was destroyed in 1599, in 1603 it was rebuilt as Fort Santa Margarita de Austria by the Governor Alonso de Ribera.

 In the 20th century the town developed as coal mining centre.
 The 1960 Valdivia earthquake destroyed numerous houses in the town.

 Culture

 Every summer, since 2001, the Lebu International Film Festival is held inside the cave.

 The commune has three museums: The Lebu Mining Museum, which stores pieces related to the history of coal mining in the area; the Tamaya Museum, inaugurated in 1998, oriented to the natural history of the commune and the province, and the Ethnographic and Historical Archaeological Museum of Punta Morhuilla.

 In addition, annually, the Gonzalo Rojas Pizarro Literary Contest is held, international literary contest that is organized by Club de amigos de la Biblioteca Municipal de Lebu, Samuel Lillo Figueroa, and sponsored by the Regional Government of the Region of Biobío, the Municipality of Lebu and Impresos Lebu.
 Among its winners are named writers such as Alejandro Pla (Spain), José Baroja (Chile), Daniel Matul (Guatemala), Boris Rozas (Argentina), among others.

 The foregoing led to the appearance of two literary-artistic magazines: Chonchón 32 and Sudras y Parias.
 Likewise, during the years 2018 and 2019, the realization of the I and II Latin American Meeting of poets and narrators in Lebu, events which were attended by authors from the Province of Arauco and from Mexico, El Salvador and Spain, among others.